AugustGray/LCA_Parametric-Model/README.md

 * **CSV Export:** Automatically exports all calculated results to a .csv file, named according to the "Model Name" you provide.

-* **Blender Python Script:** Automatically create a python script to build a model based on all inputs.
+* **Blender Python Script:** Automatically creates a python script to build a model based on all inputs.
 To use it: Open Blender > Script tab > Open > Run Script.

 ## How to Use